tejvirmann/object-oriented/README.md

-# object-oriented
+# OO

-This repository contains examples of object oriented programming with on various projects using Java, Python, and C/C++.
+This repository contains examples of Object-Oriented programming with on various projects using Java, Python, and C/C++.